VikParuchuri/boston-python-ml/index.md

   * Together, enable authoring and delivery of courses at extremely large scale.
 * Have hosted 30+ courses in subject areas from physics to justice, with a larger number upcoming.
 * Recenly passed the 1 million student mark.
+* Platform and all software today [open source](github.com/edx) and coded in Python.

 --- .class #id